Sphereon-Opensource/OID4VC/README.md

 const client = await OpenID4VCIClient.initiateFromURI({
   issuanceInitiationURI: 'openid-initiate-issuance://?issuer=https%3A%2F%2Fissuer.research.identiproof.io&credential_type=OpenBadgeCredentialUrl&pre-authorized_code=4jLs9xZHEfqcoow0kHE7d1a8hUk6Sy-5bVSV2MqBUGUgiFFQi-ImL62T-FmLIo8hKA1UdMPH0lM1xAgcFkJfxIw9L-lI3mVs0hRT8YVwsEM1ma6N3wzuCdwtMU4bcwKp&user_pin_required=true',
   flowType: AuthzFlowType.PRE_AUTHORIZED_CODE_FLOW, // The flow to use
-  kid: 'did:example:ebfeb1f712ebc6f1c276e12ec21#key-1', // Our DID
+  kid: 'did:example:ebfeb1f712ebc6f1c276e12ec21#key-1', // Our DID.
+You can defer this also to when the acquireCredential method is called
-  alg: Alg.ES256, // The signing Algorithm we will use
+  alg: Alg.ES256, // The signing Algorithm we will use.
+You can defer this also to when the acquireCredential method is called
-  clientId: 'test-clientId', // The clientId if the Authrozation Service requires it
+  clientId: 'test-clientId', // The clientId if the Authrozation Service requires it.
+If a clientId is needed you can defer this also to when the acquireAccessToken method is called
   retrieveServerMetadata: true // Already retrieve the server metadata.
-Can also be done afterwards });
+Can also be done afterwards by invoking a method yourself.
+});

 console.log(client.getIssuer()); // https://issuer.research.identiproof.io
-console.log(client.getCredentialEndpoint()); // 'https://issuer.research.identiproof.io/credential';
+console.log(client.getCredentialEndpoint()); // https://issuer.research.identiproof.io/credential
-console.log(client.getAccessTokenEndpoint()); // 'https://auth.research.identiproof.io/oauth2/token';
+console.log(client.getAccessTokenEndpoint()); // https://auth.research.identiproof.io/oauth2/token
 ````

 ## Server metadata